Key takeaways:

 After you’re vaccinated, your body begins to make antibodies.
 These are proteins that help your body fight off a virus or bacteria.
 Your immune system remembers how to make these antibodies for months or even years at a time, depending on the vaccine.
 This can keep you from getting sick if you’re exposed to the germ in the future.

 But mRNA vaccines do this in a different way.
 They do not contain dead or inactive virus parts.
-Instead, they contain mRNA molecules.
+Instead, they contain mRNA molecules that have been designed to carry the instructions for making a part of the virus.

 The real virus that causes COVID uses this spike protein to enter your cells.
 If your immune system knows what this protein looks like, it can recognize it in the future and break down the virus before it enters your cells — and causes a potentially serious infection.